Lucy (spacecraft): Overview

 Three instruments comprise the payload: a high-resolution visible imager, an optical and near-infrared imaging spectrometer, and a thermal infrared spectrometer.
-Harold F. Levison of the Southwest Research Institute in Boulder, Colorado is the principal investigator, with Cathy Olkin of Southwest Research Institute as the mission's deputy principal investigator.
-NASA's Goddard Space Flight Center will manage the project.
+Harold F. Levison of the Southwest Research Institute in Boulder, Colorado is the principal investigator, with Simone Marchi of Southwest Research Institute as the mission's deputy principal investigator.
+NASA's Goddard Space Flight Center executes the mission under the direction of the Planetary Missions Program Office at Marshall Space Flight Center for the Planetary Science Division-Science Mission Directorate at NASA HQ.

 Exploration of Jupiter Trojans is one of the high-priority goals outlined in the Planetary Science Decadal Survey.
 Jupiter Trojans have been observed by ground-based telescopes and the Wide-field Infrared Survey Explorer to be "dark with... surfaces that reflect little sunlight".
 Jupiter is 5.2 AU from the Sun, or about five times the Earth-Sun distance.
 The Jupiter Trojans are at a similar distance but can be somewhat farther or closer to the Sun depending on where they are in their orbits.
-There may be as many Trojans as there are asteroids in the asteroid belt.
+There may be as many Trojans as there are Main-belt asteroids.